What's a .pf file vs an Amcache entry?

 Side by side#

-.pf file (Prefetch) Amcache entry
+.pf (Prefetch) Amcache entry

 Where it lives C:\Windows\Prefetch\NAME.EXE-1A2B3C4D.pf Sub-key inside Amcache.hve

-Maintained by Prefetcher subsystem Compatibility Appraiser scheduled task
+Maintained by Prefetcher subsystem Compatibility Appraiser task

-Proves execution?
-Yes No
+Proves execution Yes No

-Proves presence?
-Yes (implicit — must have existed to run) Yes
+Proves presence Yes (implicit, must have existed to run) Yes

-Has SHA-1 hash?
-No (path hash only) Yes (SHA-1 of first 31 MiB)
+SHA-1 No (path hash only) Yes (first 31 MiB)

-Has publisher / version?
-No Yes
+Publisher / version No Yes

-Run timestamps?
-Yes, up to 8 (10 on Win 11) No
+Run timestamps Yes, up to 8 (10 on Win 11) No

-Inventory timestamps?
-No Yes (KeyLastWriteTimestamp)
+Inventory time No Yes (KeyLastWriteTimestamp)

-Default-on Windows desktops?
-Yes Yes
+Default-on desktops Yes Yes

-Default-on Servers?
-Often disabled Enabled (slower cadence)
+Default-on Servers Often disabled Enabled (slower cadence)

 Both present#